 When, in Breathless, Gere, as car thief Jesse Lujack, is driving a stolen Porsche, the Nevada desert behind him quite obviously a back projection, audiences howled in derision.
 In 1994 Tarantino would be praised through the roof for using the same technique in Pulp Fiction.
 Suddenly it wasn’t corny, it was art.
 Plus ca change.
 All of a sudden Breathless looked as playful, nimble and experimental as the original French film, appearing to be the work of an innovative, cine-literate director at the vanguard of a new cinematic crime wave.

-It’s Gere’s best performance by a mile (American Gigolo was just a warm up for this), and if this was an actor at the height of fame doing exactly what he wanted onscreen, it was exactly what the role required.
-Dressed in plaid trousers and open necked two tone shirt, slinking and strutting hunched over round Los Angeles like a panther, invoking Jerry Lee Lewis and the Silver Surfer, it’s a sensational incarnation of a man whose mantra is ‘all or nothing baby’.
+It’s Gere’s best performance by a mile (American Gigolo was just a warm-up for this), and if this was an actor at the height of fame doing exactly what he wanted onscreen, it was exactly what the role required.
+Dressed in plaid trousers and open-necked two-tone shirt, slinking and strutting hunched over around Los Angeles like a panther, invoking Jerry Lee Lewis and the Silver Surfer, it’s a sensational incarnation of a man whose mantra is ‘all or nothing baby’.
 He also gets to fondle and suck French ingenue Kaprisky’s magnificent breasts on more than one occasion, scenes which manage to be both gratuitous and essential to proceedings (in one sequence the Joseph Lewis film Gun Crazy plays in the background, burnishing Breathless with its impeccable pop pulp credentials).